-Your doctor will want to determine whether other conditions may be causing your anxiety or if you have social anxiety disorder along with another physical or mental health disorder.
+Your health care provider will want to determine whether other conditions may be causing your anxiety or if you have social anxiety disorder along with another physical or mental health disorder.

-Your doctor may determine a diagnosis based on:
+Your health care provider may determine a diagnosis based on:

 - Physical exam to help assess whether any medical condition or medication may trigger symptoms of anxiety

 - Discussion of your symptoms, how often they occur and in what situations